code-yy/code-yy/README.md

 Web Developer
 ------------------------

+I started studying programming at the age of 19.
+Since I am not the type of person who can come up with groundbreaking ideas, I decided to be the one who can materialize my ideas, so I started programming.

-*   🌍  I'm based in Japan
+* 🌍  I'm based in Japan Hyogo
+* 🖥️  See my portfolio at [comming soon...](http://foo)
 * ✉️  You can contact me at [codeyy021@gmail.com](mailto:codeyy021@gmail.com)
 * 🧠  I'm learning Node.js
-*   🤝  I'm open to collaborating on Interesting projects
-*   ⚡  I love soccer and anime!
+* ⚡  Loves soccer and anime

 <a href="https://www.twitter.com/codeyy_dev" target="_blank" rel="noreferrer">
   <imgsrc="https://img.shields.io/twitter/follow/codeyy_dev?logo=twitter&style=for-the-badge&color=3382ed&labelColor=0f172a"/>
 </a>